LLM red-teaming. Agentic blast-radius. Governance evidence.

 AI systems introduce attack surfaces that standard application security controls do not address.
 Prompt injection, model theft, indirect instruction hijacking via documents and tools, and agentic privilege escalation require purpose-built assessment methodologies.
-We assess, harden, and govern AI systems from the model layer through the application interface — and against regulatory obligations that are now enforceable.
+We assess, harden, and govern AI systems from the model layer through the application interface.
+EU AI Act obligations apply in phases, with timing and requirements depending on the system and category.

 OWASP LLM Top 10MITRE ATLASNIST AI RMFEU AI ActISO/IEC 42001